Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 Edition size refers to the total number of copies produced in a specific edition of prints or artworks.

-Embossing is the act of decorating an object, typically with letters, using specialised tools that create a raised mark on its surface.
+Embossing is the act of decorating an object, often with letters, using specialised tools that create a raised mark on its surface.

 Engraving is a printmaking method where incisions are crafted into a metal plate, serving to hold the ink and shape the resulting printed image.